 “Why are you throwing away money on rent when you could own?”
 Have you ever heard this?
-Its core assertion is that renting a home is an expense while owning a home is an investment.
-For most homeowners, however, this is unlikely to be the case.
+It says that renting a home is an expense while owning a home is an investment.
+For most homeowners, however, this may not be true.
 There are still plenty of great reasons to buy a home, which we’ll get to later.
 Before we dive in, let’s start with a working definition of an investment as something you buy today expecting that it will pay income or be sold for profit later.
 So, is this a reasonable assumption for your house?

 Owning vs. Renting

 In most cases, owning is more expensive than renting in the early years.
-I’ve read claims that this can range from 25% to 50% higher, but the most common number is 40%.
+How much more?
+Multiple studies reported an average of 40% higher, but range from 25% to 50% higher.
 This means a home that could be rented for $2,500 per month would cost $3,500 per month to own when factoring in mortgage, taxes and insurance.
-I tested this with a friend’s home in my neighborhood and found it would be about 43% more per month compared to the current rent.
+I tested this with a friend’s home in my neighborhood and found owning would be 43% more than renting.

 Let’s look at a case study of the acquisition and monthly costs of a $500,000 home.